-Consistently forgetting PE kit (KS2)
+Consistently forgetting PE kit (Key Stage 2)

-If PE kit is forgotten repeatedly the teacher will speak to the parent.
-If the situation continues the child will get a detention and in the meantime a school PE kit will be provided, if it is safe to do so.
+If PE kit is forgotten twice in a term (repeatedly) the teacher will speak to the parent.
+If the situation continues the child will get a detention and in the meantime a school PE kit will be provided, if available and is safe to do so.